hpcgarage/spatter/README.md

     --verbose
         Print info about default arguments that you have not overridden --aggregate=<0,1>
-        Report a min time over all runs of a given configurations [Default 1] (Do not use with PAPI)
+        Report a minimum time for all runs of a given configuration for 2 or more runs [Default 1] (Do not use with PAPI)
 ```